 In case you are wondering, the terms text marketing and SMS marketing are interchangeable.
 SMS stands for short message service and is a more formal way to refer to a text message.

 If you are interested in learning more about the different types of text marketing campaigns you can send, we recommend you visit our ultimate guide to SMS marketing––this resource includes a number of best practices for creating and sending your campaigns using the power of text messaging.
 You may also want to familiarize yourself with the difference between SMS and MMS when it comes to messaging.

 Text message marketing is a relatively simple yet effective process that consists of two primary steps.
 First, you need to enable your customers or supporters to opt in to receive promotional messages via SMS or MMS.
 Second, you’ll need a service to draft and send messages to your subscribers once they’ve signed up.
 You can also use text message marketing for two-way communication to enable features like digital customer service, which is a popular feature of many business texting services.

 You’ve likely received a text marketing campaign before, but it’s still worthwhile to cover the basic terminology.
 In this section, we set out three foundational elements of any text marketing campaign:

-Here are three different ways that customers can opt-in to receive your text messages (more detailed information and additional options can be found in our opt-in compliance guide).
+Here are a few different ways that customers can opt-in to receive your text messages (more detailed information and additional options can be found in our opt-in compliance guide).